Decluttering Checklist – 60+ Things You Can Get Rid of Right Now That You Will Not Miss!

 #11.
 Those little condiment packages from fast food and take out

 #12.
 Old make-up (Are you really going to apply 4 years old mascara to your eyelashes?)
+Here are simple tips for decluttering your makeup.

 #13.
 Expired medications (They lose their medicinal value after the expiration date)